inferno-collection/Docs/docs/resources/pager-reborn/config.md

 The key is the human-readable name of the skin, and the value is the filename of both the `.png` and `.xml` files.
 For example, if the value was `my_skin`, the image file would need to be named `my_skin.png` and the XML file `my_skin.xml`.
 The PNG file determines what the skin looks like, and the XML file determines where the Pager UI components (i.e., buttons, screen, etc.) fit on the skin.

-To add Additional skins, place the new skin files in `ui/assets`, and then edit `ic_pr_skins`, like so:
+To add additional skins, place the new skin files in `ui/assets`, and then edit `ic_pr_skins`, like so:

 ```
 setr ic_pr_skins {